Which San Diego Neighborhood Is Best for Your Vacation

 US Grant, a Luxury Collection Hotel

 The US Grant is an iconic Starwood Luxury Collection hotel that was built by the son of President Ulysses S. Grant over 100 years ago.
 Rooms have been refurbished with chic art and comfortable, contemporary decor that blends a bit of new with a grand tradition.
 Note that there isn’t a pool and spa treatments are in-room.
-Request a Virtuoso rate.
+Book a Virtuoso rate online (their rates can be confusing so feel free to email me).

 InterContinental San Diego